After leaving negotiations on raising the debt ceiling this week, House Speaker John Boehner said, "Comprehensive tax reform ... is under discussion."

 "We've seen overpayments, we've seem some fraud, and we've had a number of hearings on this in Congress," he says.

-Boustany says that Congress has to develop a series of metrics to evaluate the economic impact of each tax credit and analyze them one by one.
+Boustany says Congress must develop a series of metrics to evaluate the economic impact of each tax credit and analyze them one by one.

 He foresees tax reform as a drawn-out process.
 But even in a hyperpartisan Congress, he says, both sides have shown the seriousness necessary to get a deal done.